 A Multi-Lateral Agreement (MLA) will be established between ESA and the Funding Agencies (FAs) to formalise the commitments and deliverables of all parties.
-A PLATO Steering Committee with representatives from the FAs and ESA is then set up to oversee the timely fulfilment of the obligations concerning the payload of all parties to the MLA.
+A PLATO Steering Committee with representatives from the FAs and ESA is then set up as stipulated in the MLA.